Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-all-listings-pagge.md

 🥑 First off we are using the `useQuery` hook from the Apollo library to get all the listings.

-🥑 Then we have two if statements that will return some HTML for us if loading or error is true.
-This is nice because we do not have to do any fancy stuff to determine if the API is fetching data for us or the QUERY failed.
+🥑 Then we have two if statements that will return some HTML for us if `loading` or `error` is true.
+This is nice because we do not have to do any fancy stuff to determine if the API is fetching data for us or if the QUERY failed.

-🥑 In our return block, we have the <LandingHeader/> component with an `imgURL` and text props.
+🥑 In our return block, we have the `<LandingHeader/>`component with an `imgURL` and text props.
 While we loop of over the listings and pass through the data of each listing as props to our `<ListingCard/>` component.

-Next up we need to create the schema document for the `GET_ALL_LISTINGS` query, so head over to the Queries.js file under the graphql directory and add the following:
+Next up we need to create the schema document for the `GET_ALL_LISTINGS` query, so head over to the `Queries.js` file under the `graphql` directory and add the following:

 ```javascript
 export const GET_ALL_LISTINGS = gql`